 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund.
-During the course of fiscal year 2018, the School District amended its general fund budget as needed.
+During the course of fiscal year 2019, the School District amended its general fund budget as needed.

 The School District budget is adopted at the aggregate level and maintained at the program, function, object, and site levels to facilitate budgetary control.
-The budgeting systems are designed to control the total budget, but provide flexibility to meet the ongoing programmatic needs.
+The budgeting systems are designed to control the total budget but provide flexibility to meet the ongoing programmatic needs.
 The budgeting systems are also designed to control total site budgets but provide flexibility for site management as well.

-For the general fund, the final actual revenues of \$140.4 million exceeded the final budgeted revenues of \$132.1 million by \$8.3 million.
-This variance was primarily due to state funding being fully restored by Governor Deal and property taxes coming in higher than projected.
-In addition revenues for school activity accounts being included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget.
+For the general fund, the final actual revenues of \$148.7 million exceeded the final budgeted revenues of \$143.0 million by \$5.7 million.
+The variance was primarily due to property taxes coming in higher than projected.
+In addition, revenues for school activity accounts (approximately \$4.2 million) were included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget.